 It’s time to renew your WorkCover accident insurance policy

-Your accident insurance policy—which covers your business for the cost of any work-related injuries—is due for renewal.
-To ensure you are covered for another year, you need to declare your wages information by 31 August 2017 so we can calculate your premium.
+Your accident insurance policy with WorkCover Queensland—which covers your business for the cost of any work-related injuries to your workers—is due for renewal.
+You need to declare your wages information to us by 31 August 2018 so we can calculate your premium.

-From 1 July 2017 wages paid to apprentices during the course of their apprenticeship will no longer be included in your premium calculation—resulting in a discounted premium for those who employ apprentices.
+From 1 July 2017 wages paid to apprentices during the course of their apprenticeship are excluded from your premium calculation—resulting in a discounted premium for those who choose to employ apprentices.
 This discount does not apply to trainees.

-While you still need to declare apprentice wages to WorkCover, they will not be included in your premium calculation and your apprentices will continue to receive the same level of cover if they sustain an injury in the course of their employment.
-Further information on this topic can be found here.
+To claim the apprentice discount, you still need to declare your apprentice wages to WorkCover.
+Your apprentices will continue to receive the same level of cover if they sustain an injury in the course of their employment.

 All superannuation contributions made by an employer on behalf of a worker must be included as wages in your declaration.